Can't find the answer to your question? Feel free to ask us a question via email or facebook messenger.

 How much does counselling cost?

-Sessions are 50 minutes long.
-The first session costs $50, and follow-up sessions cost $75.
-Our pricing is similar to that of a physiotherapist, chiropractor, or doctor (and much cheaper and less painful than seeing a dentist!)
+Standard sessions are about an hour long.
+The first session costs $180 for couples, and we allow up to 75 minutes, follow-up sessions cost $150 for couples and individual sessions are $140 for initial and follow up.
+Online individual appointments are $150.
+Our pricing is similar to that of a physiotherapist, chiropractor, or doctor if you spent an hour with them (and much cheaper and less painful than seeing a dentist!).
 Your mental and emotional well-being are important to us.
-If cost is a real barrier, please discuss this with us.
-If you have a mental health care plan you may be about to assess psychological services on a bulk billed basis.
+If cost is a real barrier, please discuss this with us during your first session.

 How many sessions do I need?